 Keep your accompanying text short and make the first line count.
 Often, a reader will need to click a “read more” link to reveal your full post content.
 Don’t assume that this will happen.
 Ask an interesting question or make your statement clear in the first line of your text.

 When you adjust your expectations for social media and use these platforms to nurture prospects in small ways over time, you’ll find that it’s much easier to keep it up.
-And if you have PinPoint positioning with a clearly defined content strategy, your social media strategy will be easily sustainable.